ericgruby01/flashcards/README.md

 # Flashcards
-## A project for React Nanodegree at Udacity
+## A React Native project for Udacity's React Nanodegree

 ### Install  (yarn recommended)
 - Clone this project and run `yarn install` or `npm install`